Get Serious About Managing Your Student Loan Debt

 • Today, 14 million Gen X and Millennials are carrying student loan debt into midlife.

-• If you haven’t already, consider refinancing your student loans as an essential first step to finally paying them off.
+• Refinancing your student loans is an essential first step to finally paying them off.

-• Even with outstanding student debt, however, retirement saving must still be a priority.
-Consider using lump sums and windfalls to help you wipe out your student loans.
+• Even with outstanding student debt, saving for retirement must be a priority.
+Make a plan to do both.

 Student loan debt is a financial reality — and a heavy one at that — for millions of young adults just setting out from college.
 However, many people in their 30s, 40s, and 50s are also still repaying student loans, all while trying to save for their kids' college educations, manage their parents' needs and squirrel away money for retirement.

-Whether you graduated in the 80s, 90s, or 2000s, no doubt you came out of school with the best intentions of paying your loans fast.
+Whether you graduated in the '80s, '90s, or '00s, no doubt you came out of school with the best intentions of paying your loans fast.
 But life happens.
 Perhaps you made income-linked payments when your salary was low and your rent was high.
 Maybe you took advantage of forbearance after a job loss or most recently, to benefit from federal COVID-19 relief measures in the last few years.

 Whatever the reason, that debt lingers — and you’re not alone.